 We show that abstract interpretation-based static program analysis can be made efficient and precise enough to formally verify a class of properties for a family of large programs with few or no false alarms.
-This is achieved by refinement of a general purpose static analyzer and later adaptation to particular programs of the family by the end-user through parameterization.
+This is achieved by refinement of a general purpose static analyzer and later adaptation to particular programs of the family by the end-user through parametrization.
 This is applied to the proof of soundness of data manipulation operations at the machine level for periodic synchronous safety critical embedded software.

-The main novelties are the design principle of static analyzers by refinement and adaptation through parameterization (Sect.
-3 and 8), the symbolic manipulation of expressions to improve the precision of abstract transfer functions (Sect.
-7.3), the octagon (Sect.
-7.2.2), ellipsoid (Sect.
-7.2.3), and boolean relations (Sect.
-7.2.4) abstract domains, all with sound handling of rounding errors in floating point computations, widening strategies (with thresholds: Sect.
-8.1.2, delayed: Sect.
-8.1.3) and the automatic determination of the parameters (parameterized packing, Sect.
-8.2).
+The main novelties are the design principle of static analyzers by refinement and adaptation through parametrization (Sect.
+3 and 7), the symbolic manipulation of expressions to improve the precision of abstract transfer functions (Sect.
+6.3), the octagon (Sect.
+6.2.2), ellipsoid (Sect.
+6.2.3), and decision tree (Sect.
+6.2.4) abstract domains, all with sound handling of rounding errors in floating point computations, widening strategies (with thresholds: Sect.
+7.1.2, delayed: Sect.
+7.1.3) and the automatic determination of the parameters (parametrized packing: Sect.
+7.2).